-Kyle Rittenhouse, charged with killing two in Kenosha, was fixated on supporting police
+Kyle Rittenhouse, charged after allegedly killing two in Kenosha, was fixated on supporting police

 “This individual had nothing to do with our campaign,” Murtaugh said, “and we fully support our fantastic law enforcement for their swift action in this case.”

-Besides the Trump rally, the public posts on Rittenhouse’s Facebook are almost entirely dedicated honoring police, with Blue Lives Matter graphics, photos of officers killed in the line of duty, and the “thin blue line” flag associated with support for law enforcement.
+Besides the Trump rally, the public posts on Rittenhouse’s Facebook are almost entirely dedicated to honoring police, with Blue Lives Matter graphics, photos of officers killed in the line of duty, and the “thin blue line” flag associated with support for law enforcement.

 In December 2018, he started a Facebook fundraiser for Humanizing the Badge, a nonprofit that Rittenhouse said looks to “forge stronger relationships between law enforcement officers and the communities they serve.”